ph4r05/keychest-scanner/DB.md

 - Association to the user can hold `ip_scan_record_id`, or the `watch_target` itself as both are user unspecific.

+## Agents

+There is one master KeyChest server with primary database copy and the PHP backend.
+They communicate via Redis interface (events, jobs) and via API (configuration, changes).
+PHP parts provides dashboard and management interface (GUI), sending email alerts, etc...

+Architecture supports agents - slave copies of KeyChest scanner.
+Agents are installed to private networks so even private services are reachable to the KeyChest scanner.
+One agent scans the whole private network.
+The functionality is very similar to the master node.

+Scan results are reported back to the master node which aggregates the results from all agents.
+Master node then provides a complete picture to the operator.

+Agent -> Master communication is via HTTPS REST API.
+As Agents are usually installed in the firewalled environment the communication model is designed so the agent initiates the connection to the master which is supposed to have a public interface OR there is a SSH tunnel from the agent to the master server.
+More in `agent.md`.

+Master -> Agent eventing is over websocket socket.io protocol.

 ## Owners

 System was refactored so each resource is not attached to the particular user but to the more abstract entity - an owner.